jdarling/rouster/readme.md

 * error - Emitted when an error occurs
 * exec_done - Emitted any time an exec command completes
 * killed - Emitted when a container is killed
+* pulled - Emitted when a Docker image is pulled
+* removed - Emitted when a container image is removed
 * running - Emitted when a container is running
 * spawn - Emitted when a child process is spawned
 * stderr - Emitted any time spawn gets a stderr message
 * stdout - Emitted any time spawn gets a stdout message
+* stopped - Emitted when a running container is stopped

 ### constructor(options)